PhD in Rehabilitation Science: Tuition & Financial Aid

 Program Costs

-Resident and non-resident tuition for the PhD Program in Rehabilitation Science are based on Tier I Graduate Tuition for the Seattle campus, available at the following website:
+Resident and non-resident tuition for the PhD Program in Rehabilitation Science are based on Tier I Graduate Tuition & Fees for the Seattle campus, available from the University of Washington Office of Planning & Budgeting.

-In addition to living expenses, other expenses associated with doctoral study may include books, computer software, transportation, costs related to conducting dissertation research, and dissertation preparation.
+In addition to living expenses, other expenses associated with doctoral study may include books, computer hardware and software, transportation, costs related to conducting dissertation research, and dissertation preparation.

 Financial Aid

-Although we cannot guarantee financial assistance in the form of graduate student appointments, we make every effort to find opportunities within the Department’s ongoing research and training grants and projects.
-We will also facilitate funding opportunities through other campus departments when appropriate.
+Although we cannot guarantee financial assistance in the form of graduate student appointments to all students, we make every effort to find financial support within the Department’s ongoing teaching and research activities, training grants, and other funding opportunities.
+We will also facilitate funding support and graduate student appointments through other campus departments when available and appropriate.

 Please review the information on Fellowships and Assistantships provided on the Graduate School website.